About Oisín

-I grew up in Killarney and learned my trade riding ponies from the age of 4.
+I grew up in Killarney and learned my trade riding ponies from the age of four.
 I competed quite successfully in show jumping and that was my dream from a young age.

-I've been retained ride for Qatar Racing since 2016.
-I gained my first group success on Hot Streak in the 2014 Group 2 Temple Stakes at Haydock.
-I went on to be Champion apprentice the same year, I then landed my first Group 1 on Acclaim in the Prix de la Forêt in 2017 and have since recorded another 12, including four on 2018 Horse of the Year, Roaring Lion.
-In 2019 I was crowned UK Champion Jockey for the first time!
-And, in 2020 I was delighted to retain the UK Champion Jockey title.
+I have been retained ride for Qatar Racing since 2016.
+I gained my first group success in their claret silks on Hot Streak in the Temple Stakes at Haydock in 2014 (which helped me to be crowned Champion Apprentice that year) and my first Classic aboard Kameko in the 2020 QIPCO 2000 Guineas.
+My first Group 1 winner came aboard Acclaim in the Prix de la Forêt in 2017 and I have since recorded another 30+ more, including four on 2018 Horse of the Year, Roaring Lion.

 Early ambitions: Strangely, I initially wanted to be a builder!
 I soon realised that was misplaced when, at the age of seven, I dropped a concrete block on my foot!
 I think in the long run I’ve made a wise career change.

-Biggest achievement: Undoubtedly winning on Roaring Lion at Leopardstown in the Irish Champion Stakes.
+Biggest achievement: Winning on Roaring Lion at Leopardstown in the Irish Champion Stakes.
 Most of my family were there and the feeling after catching Saxon Warrior virtually on the line was overwhelming.
 Certainly my best moment in racing so far.

 Inspirations: There are so many.
 My family, my uncle Jim (Culloty) who’s always there with advice if needed, and most recently, Sheikh Fahad and his family for taking a chance on me.
 Aidan O Brien was very good to me when I spent my summers and weekends with him.
 I rode Ruler of the World in much of his work.

-Unknown facts: Until the coverage on Derby Day, nobody outside the weighing room knew of my love of poetry, with Sylvia Plath a particular favourite.
+Unknown facts: Not many people outside the weighing room know of my love of poetry, with Sylvia Plath a particular favourite.
 Most days it’s a toss up between poetry and the Racing Post, depends how my day has gone.
 Can’t say the same about some of my colleagues!

 Funniest moment: Former jockey, Tom Brown, convincing me when I first came over to England that I needed to show my passport to cross over the Severn Bridge.
 I think I’ve just about forgiven him!